Duet3D/wiki-content/User_manual/Reference/Gcodes.md

   * The flag state is saved when a macro starts and is restored when a macro ends.
 This applies only to macros, not to job files.
 Changes made during job files persist for the session or until they are changed again.

 ## M84: Stop idle hold

+*Deprecated in RRF 3.6.0-beta.2 and later.
+Use M18 to disable motors, and M906 T# to set idle timeout*

 ### Parameters